technodono/Datapacks/Shelf Storage/info.md

 I wanted to make these blocks in the most vanilla way possible.
 This means that each block has a stand-alone texture and can be made from any type of wood like how the barrel & chest are crafted.

 ## Current limitations:
-due to in game limitations you can only mine these with iron/better pickaxes the blocks will not burn like most wood blocks
+- due to in game limitations you can only mine these with pickaxes (above iron tier)
-**Any datapacks that _unlock all recipes_ will break this pack!**
+- theese blocks will not burn like most wood blocks

 ## Installing:
 Once the data-pack is installed you can verify it's working by clicking on the installed data-packs button or running /data-pack list and checking if it's in the list